Health Sciences students should contact the Health Sciences Faculty Office directly.

 This website sets out the procedures you must follow if you wish to be readmitted to UCT in 2017.

-Students academically excluded in 2016 can appeal to the Readmission Appeal Committee.
+Students academically excluded in December 2016 and February 2017 can appeal to the Readmission Appeal Committee.
 Students excluded in previous years can only apply via the Admissions Office.

-An academic standing at the end of 2016 of 'not eligible to continue' (RENN) means that you are not permitted to renew your registration in 2017 as you have not met the minimum academic requirements to do so.
+An academic standing of 'not eligible to continue' (RENN) means that you are not permitted to renew your registration in 2017 as you have not met the minimum academic requirements to do so.

-An academic standing at the end of 2016 of 'eligible to continue if SUPP/DE passed' (SUPP) means that your readmission to UCT in 2017 depends on the outcome of your supplementary/deferred examinations.
-You must appeal before your supplementary/deferred examination results are released.
-If you do not appeal by the deadline and you later fail your supplementary or deferred examinations, you will not be allowed to submit a late appeal.
+An academic standing of 'eligible to continue if SUPP/DE passed' (SUPP) means that your readmission to UCT in 2017 depends on the outcome of your supplementary/deferred examinations.

 Each Faculty has a Readmission Appeal Committee (RAC).
 The RAC of a faculty considers appeals from its own students and appeals from students of other faculties who appeal to transfer.

 The RAC is the only body that can consider your appeal.
 The RAC's decisions are final.
 No second or further appeal to a higher body is possible.
 This is why it is important to include all evidence of circumstances that would justify your readmission, in your appeal submission.
 Evidence may include, for example, medical/death certificates, sworn affidavits, travel itineraries, tickets, etc.